Quick summary of key school information

 Use of technology in the classroom |

-We use computers in the Elementary environment only occasionally as a tool for research, under the guidance of the teacher. |
+We use computers in the Elementary environment only occasionally as tools for research, under the teacher's guidance. |

 Is the school ready to use virtual classrooms when needed? (e.g. teaching lessons online if the school is closed, e.g. during COVID-19 closures) |